BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_Ecosystem.md

 1. Attestation - Claim Resolution, Dispute Evaluation

 ### Role 5
 **Auditors** are independent agents who may be employed by any of the participating agents in a project or a bond to audit transactions and claims, using available transaction records and data.
-Audits may be required as part of a bond's Settlement [??] process.
+Audits may be required as part of a bond's Settlement <sup id="19">[19]</sup> process.
 Auditors may provide inputs to dispute resolution mechanisms.

 An **Auditor** role is characterized by providing auditing services, auditing claims, auditing financial transactions, and submitting disputes.